ACROSS-Project/ACROSS/consortium/README.md

 A consortium of 5 French institutes and 4 Italian partners!
 ![logos](images/logo.png)

-we also benefit of moral support of [patronage](../patronage/README)
+we also benefit of moral support of [Comune di Scarperia, Comune di Borgo San Lorenzo, GEOTECNO] (../patronage/)

 *[PI : Maria Lancieri (IRSN, France)](maria)*